jlndk/devoops/report/01_Introduction.md

 The goal of the refactoring was for it to run on a modern operating system, Ubuntu 18.04, and not use outdated and unsupported technologies.
 To facilitate smoother development and minimize lead time, DevOps practices like Continuous Integration (CI) and Continuous Deployment (CD) were to be utilized.
 In addition to CI/CD, extensive logging and monitoring were to be employed to aid in spotting and fixing problems.

 The production environment can be found online at [www.minitwit.tk](https://minitwit.tk) until 2020-06-11.
 Grafana and Kibana can be found at [grafana.minitwit.tk](https://grafana.minitwit.tk) & [kibana.minitwit.tk](https://kibana.minitwit.tk).
+Swagger API docs can be found at [jlndk.github.io/devoops/](https://jlndk.github.io/devoops/)

 This report consists of three parts, a description of the system in its final state when the course ended, an explanation of the development process and tools used, and finally the lessons learned while developing the system.